explosion/spacy-transformers/README.md

 ### <kbd>class</kbd> `PyTT_WordPiecer`

-spaCy pipeline component to assign PyTorch-Transformers word-piece tokenization to the Doc, which can then be used by the token vector encoder.
+spaCy pipeline component to assign PyTorch-Transformers wordpiece tokenization to the Doc, which can then be used by the token vector encoder.
 Note that this component doesn't modify spaCy's tokenization.
-It only sets extension attributes `pytt_word_pieces_`, `pytt_word_pieces` and `pytt_alignment` (alignment between word-piece tokens and spaCy tokens).
+It only sets extension attributes `pytt_word_pieces_`, `pytt_word_pieces` and `pytt_alignment` (alignment between wordpiece tokens and spaCy tokens).

 The component is available as `pytt_wordpiecer` and registered via an entry point, so it can also be created using